Discover the irresistible rice trinity

 I heard and tasted Briyani first and for many years had it without realising the other two.

-Years later I came across Paella at Brough Market in London.
-Kabsa came in the end as I sat foot in the UAE.
+Years later I came across Paella at Borough Market in London.
+Kabsa came in the end as I sat foot in the Middle East.

 Have tried all 3 dishes in many other places since and have not been let down.
 As long I did my research and picked the right place to have it.